getporter/porter/docs/content/distribute-bundles.md

 ## Publish Archived Bundles

 The `porter publish` command can also be used to publish an [archived](/archive-bundles/) bundle to a registry.
-To publish an archived bundle, the publish command is used with the `-a <filename>` and `--tag <repo/name:tag>` flags.
+To publish an archived bundle, the publish command is used with the `-a <filename>` and `--reference <repo/name:tag>` flags.
 For example, to publish a bundle in the `mybunz1.1.tgz` file to `getporter/megabundle:1.1.0`, you would run the following command:

 ```
-porter publish -a mybunz1.1.tgz --tag getporter/megabundle:1.1.0
+porter publish -a mybunz1.1.tgz --reference getporter/megabundle:1.1.0
 ```

 ## Image References After Publishing